 Further study of yDNA test results convinced Stuart that Jordan family group JG08 may be further divided into three subgroups based on different readings in positions 22-25 of the yDNA genetic code.
 All 12 individuals in JG08 Subgroup A can prove direct descent from Thomas of Chuckatuck, Those 6 men who fell into Subgroup B can only prove descent from one of the two Jordan men identified as living in Virginia’s Middle Peninsula in the mid-18th Century.
 The single Jordan male in Subgroup C remains in England.

-Based on his analysis, Stuart is now convinced that our Jordan family descends from a relative of the Jordans of Jamestown who emigrated to America sometime following the original settlement and whose family eventually established itself in Virginia’s Middle Peninsula.
+Stuart and I identify with Subgroup B, and Stuart is now convinced that our particular branch of the Jordan family descends from relatives of the Jamestown Jordans who emigrated to America sometime following the original settlement and eventually established themselves in Virginia’s Middle Peninsula.
 In other words, we are definitely related to Thomas Jordan ii of Chuckatuck (we share a common ancestor), but it appears that we are not direct descendants of that man through any of his ten sons.